 - Familiarise yourself with your child’s friends and routine.

 - Be sensitive to changes in behaviour.

 - Teach your child to feel confident to refuse to do anything they feel is wrong.

 - Get professional advice about protecting your child.

-There is a designated Child Protection Officer at the school – Mrs J. Sloggett and a deputy Ms. R.Gould.
-Also a nominated governor Mrs A. Thomas.
+There is a designated Child Protection Officer at the school – Mrs J Sloggett and two deputies, Ms R Gould (Teacher) and Mrs S Morgan (Student Support).
+Also a nominated governor, Mrs A. Thomas.
 All procedures followed are set out in guidance by the Local Safeguarding Children Board, which are in line with the All Wales Child Protection Procedures.

 Where a professional has a concern about a child or a referral has been made to them, they will, in general seek to discuss these with the family and, where possible, seek their agreement to making referrals to social services.
 However, this should only be done where such a discussion and agreement will not place a child at increased risk of significant harm.
 That advice will be provided by the local social services department in consultation, where appropriate, with the police.

 The designated teacher will clarify with these statutory agencies when, how and by whom, you, as parents or carers, will be told about any referral.
 The teacher will also seek advice as to whether or not the child should be informed of the process.

 All staff have been trained in Child Protection procedures and are CRB checked.
 The types of child abuse are:-